NoriSte/working-software-mastering-ui-testing/transcription.md

 # 05

 In the next test, the test runner has a lot of green feedbacks.
 What have I added?
 I added an intermediate check with some assertions, I check that the AJAX request has the correct request payload.
-A wrong AJAX payload, both request and response, is one of the most common failure reasons for a front-end.
-That's why we need to keep it checked.
+A wrong AJAX payload, both request and response, is one of the most common failure reasons for a front-end application That's why we need to keep it checked.
 Doing so, our test speaks a lot more. if a test fails we have some more precise feedbacks, exclude some possibilities and we are driven more precisely to the error.

 # 06

 We need to do the same in our E2E test.
 Here the server is not stubbed, so we must check the response payload and the response status too.
-Again, it's really important because the test not only has to test the front-end, but it must help us in case of failure too!
+Again, it's really important because the test not only has to test the front-end, but it must help us in case of failures too!
 And checking the contract between the front-end and the back-end is really important.

 # 07

-The same principle can be applied to DOM elements too, the more assertions you add to the test, the more the test helps you identifying what's wrong.
+The same principle can be applied to DOM elements too, the more assertions you add to the test, the more the test helps you identifying what's wrong in case of failures.

 # 08

 One more big improvement to the test.
 Think about how the user consumes your front-end: it consumes it through text contents.
 The user fills an authentication form looking the input field with a placeholder or a label that tells him that it's the input field for the username.
-He or she does the same for the password, the login button, etc. The user does not care about selectors, the "username" class is not helpful for the user.
+He does the same for the password, the login button, etc. The user does not care about selectors, the "username" class is not helpful for the user.

 Remember: the more your test consumes the front-end the same ways the consumer does, the more you are confident that your front-end works.
 Ad much as you can, you do not have to test your front-end as a programmer, test it as a user!

-This approach has one more big advantage, consider a failing test: if you consume your application through selectors and an interacting with an element fails, you have three possible issues:
+This approach has one more big advantage, consider a failing test: if you consume your application through selectors and an interaction with an element fails, you have three possible issues:

 - the element has not the attribute
 - the element has the attribute but its value is not aligned with the test one
 - the element does not exist, or it's invisible

 So, you need to launch the test, pause it when it fails, and inspect the DOM.

 Instead, if you consume the front-end through contents, most of the times you just need a screenshot of your front-end to understand what's wrong.
 And guess?
 Cypress takes a screenshot automatically when a test fails!!